Separation Anxiety In Dogs: Helping our furry friends with se-PAW-ration anxiety when lockdown lifts

 As we have spent the last year inside, many of us will have had our furry sidekicks join in with Zoom meetings and banana bread baking.
 But as we come out of lockdown and enter back into a more sociable world, what will this mean for our dogs?

 Dogs have been close to our side throughout the pandemic and, because of this, one in three new puppy owners are worried about leaving their dogs when lockdown lifts.
 Similarly, one in two first-time owners are finding puppy-raising harder than expected.
+You may already find that your dog howls when you leave.

 When we asked what were some of the most effective ways to encourage your dog to become more independent as life goes back to normal, Sean said: ‘As lockdown lifts, we should expect that behavioural issues could rise with young dogs and puppies,’ Sean explains.
 ‘Particularly, we should keep an eye on separation anxiety and socialisation as these dogs, many of whom will now be in adolescence, adjust to a more social world.’